AkanshaSantharam/IRIS-SERIES-USING-KNN/README.md

 # IRIS SERIES USING K-NEAREST NEIGHBOURS
- Used a MNIST dataset that contains 60,000 training images of handwritten digits from zero to nine and 10,000 images for testing.
-Preprocessed the data before feeding directly to the model.
-Built a handwritten digit recognition model using Convolutional Neural Network, which is very effective for image classification purposes.
-Trained the model which takes training data, validation data, epochs and batch size as parameters and the model is evaluated to check how good it works using the testing data.
-Achieved an accuracy of 99%.
+Used Iris dataset from Scikit-learn module that consists 50 samples from each of three species of Iris.
+Four features were measured from each sample: the length and the width of the sepals and petals.  The data is split into training set and testing set using the train_test_split function.
+Based on the combination of these four features, a KNN Algorithm is used to distinguish the species from each other.
+The model is evaluated to check how good it works using the testing data.
+Achieved an accuracy of 97%